Visit Norway’s epic Pulpit Rock as seen on Mission: Impossible – Fallout

 Setting the scene at Pulpit Rock

-The popular tourist hiking spot welcomes over 250,000 people a year and has now been made even more famous by its epic role in the new Mission Impossible film.
+One of the most spectacular places to visit in Norway, this popular tourist hiking spot welcomes over 250,000 people a year and has now been made even more famous by its epic role in the new Mission Impossible film.

 In the movie, Tom Cruise dangles from the towering cliff face high above the majestic Lysefjorden fjord, in true Ethan Hunt style.
 The scenes were filmed over three days in November 2017, meaning Pulpit Rock was closed to the public for just over a week, with supplies being helicoptered in.